Ina Ciel is a neurodiversity innovation business. It believes technology can benefit lives and that technology needs lived experience to create it.

-It is connecting up an emerging ecosystem of academics, service providers, charities, and tech partners in an innovation network.
+It is connecting up an emerging ecosystem of academics, service providers, charities, and tech partners to raise awareness of disability technology and attract investors, funding and government via its platforms and events.

 According to the National Autistic Society, only 16% of autistic adults have full-time employment.
 With increased rates of diagnosis in children, the identified numbers and their needs in the adult autistic population will only rise.